 Click on the Add Site button.
 And, you are done.

-Now that we’ve seen how easy it is to get a WordPress Multisite ready let’s check when you need a WordPress multisite.
+Now that we’ve seen how easy it is to get a WordPress Multisite ready, let’s check when you need a WordPress Multisite.

 Do You Need a WordPress Multisite?

-For those wondering whether multisite is the right choice for you, I’d suggest you think over and consider a management tool that may help.
+For those wondering whether multisite is the right choice for you, I’d suggest you think it over and consider a management tool that may help.

 While a multisite is just another WordPress installation where we can handle subsites through it, a management tool is a dashboard that helps you manage and monitor multiple WordPress websites.